AceMetrix/connect-cas/README.md

 # Connect CAS

 Connect cas is a connect-based middleware that allows you to authenticate through a CAS 2.0+ server.
-It supports the gateway feature.
+It supports the gateway, renew, ssout, and proxy tickets.

 Adapted from https://github.com/jmarca/cas_validate

 ## Installation

     npm install connect-cas

 ## Options